-1. Select Manage Types in the Actions menu.
-The Type Manager launches.
+- 1. Select Manage Types in the Actions menu.
+The Type Manager launches. - 2.
+Select the Type to which the metrics are to be added from the Type Manager sidebar.

-- Select the Type to which the metrics are to be added from the Type Manager sidebar. - 3.
-Select the Editor view. - Add a tab called Metrics.
-It should appear above the Miscellaneous tab. - Click Add in the Elements section.
-5. - Select Numeric Text Field from the list. - 7.
-Click OK. - In the Edit Numeric Text Field dialog, copy and paste the element name in the Display Name text box. - Change the Decimal Places value to 0.
-Only the Consumption Factor element has two decimal places, as shown in Figure 7-1.
+- 3. Select the Editor view. - 4.
+In the Tabs section, click Metrics. - 5.
+Click Add in the Elements section. - 6.
+Select Numeric Text Field from the list, and click OK.
+The Edit Numeric Text Field dialog is displayed. - 7.
+Copy and paste the element name in the Display Name text box. - 8.
+Change the Decimal Places value to 0, as shown in Figure 7-1.